Fiat Regata: 1983

 The Regata, unveiled at the Frankfurt Motor Show in September 1983, was developed from the pre facelift Ritmo (which had been known in United Kingdom and United States markets as the Fiat Strada) and utilised almost all the mechanicals, although the wheelbase was stretched slightly.
+It was also aimed at a higher price point with an improved level of trim and standard equipment compared to the Ritmo/Strada upon which it was based, mirroring a trend among European manufacturers to push the sedan versions of C-segment hatchbacks more upmarket (similar to contemporaries such as the Ford Orion and Volkswagen Jetta).

 A conventional four door three box design, it bore very little external resemblance to the original Ritmo, although it hinted strongly at the look of the facelift of 1982 for that car.
 In the Swedish market, the car was called "Regatta", as Regata was uncomfortably close to a derogatory term for an overbearing woman.

 The Regatta designation was also used on South American markets, except Venezuela.
 The engines offered were also similar, being the 1301 cc inline four rated at 68 hp-metric (Regata 70) and the 1498 cc model rated at 82 hp-metric (Regata 85).

 Both of these were SOHC engines.
 A DOHC 1585 cc inline four rated at 100 hp-metric (Regata 100) was also available as were two SOHC diesels, a 1714 cc straight four rated at 58 hp-metric (Regata D) and a 1929 cc version rated at 65 hp-metric (Regata DS), the latter of which was added in 1984.

-After fourteen months, diesels represented about thirty percent of the Regatas produced.
+After fourteen months, diesels represented about thirty per cent of the Regatas produced.
 The Regata 100, as the top model, was well equipped and came with a "check panel", an early onboard computer that provided information on fuel consumption, average speed, range, optimal gear selection, etcetera.

 An economy model called the "ES" ("Energy Saving") was also available, it featured an early start-stop system.
 It featured some detail modifications to the aerodynamics, an optimised (higher compression ratio and different valve timing) version of the 1301 cc engine rated at 65 hp-metric, an engine shut off system (when idling) and electronic ignition.

 Aside from the lowest priced versions, a five speed manual transmission came as standard on the Regata.

 The Regata Weekend estate was introduced in November 1984.
 It was available with all engines offered in the sedan, although there was no optional automatic transmission available in the Regata Weekend.
 The Weekend replaced the 131 Panorama, which had been kept in production alongside the Regata.
 The Weekend featured a folding rear bumper, enabling easier access to the load area and doubling as a seat capable of supporting 150 kg when folded down.

 The suspension and brakes were uprated to cope with the extra weight.
 Alongside there was also a two-seater glazed van derivative called the Marengo, only available with the larger diesel engine.
 The Marengo made its debut at the Brussels Commercial vehicle show in the beginning of 1985.